breadboard-ai/breadboard/seeds/breadboard-web/README.md

 The protocol allows the following types of messages:

+- `load` -- sent by the host to load the board
 - `start` -- sent by the host to load the board and to start running it
 - `input` -- sent by the worker when the board is requesting input (a round-trip message)
 - `output` -- sent by the worker when the board is producing output